mikegehard/cloud-foundry-microservice-demo/README.md

 * tax-calculator - A Java 8/Spring Boot based service that queries the property-lookup service and calculates property tax based on the property information.

+* property-lookup-app - A Ruby/Sinatra application that uses the property-lookup service to display property information.

 ## Building Docker images